 Pam slid the pencil gently across the paper, shaping the sides of Dwight's desk with ease.
-It was a rather slow Friday morning, and despite the fact that it was ten o' clock.
-Michael had yet to make an appearance.
+It was a rather slow Friday morning, and despite the fact that it was ten o'clock, Michael had yet to make an appearance.
 The office almost seemed normal from her vantage point.
 Jim was talking on the phone with a client, squeezing in the most important of his calls before Michael's antics would halt his work.
 Dwight was typing on his computer and had yet to irritate Jim enough to disrupt the peace of the office.
 Stanley already had his crossword puzzle book out, furrowing his brow as he counted the empty boxes with his pencil.
-The kitchen door opened, and Phyllis slowly entered with two steaming mugs, one of which she set on Stanley's desk, recieving a satisfactory grunt in response.
+The kitchen door opened, and Phyllis slowly entered with two steaming mugs, one of which she set on Stanley's desk, receiving a satisfactory grunt in response.
 The ringing of the phone interrupted Pam's scan of the office.

 "Dunder Mifflin, this is-"

 At that exact moment, Michael burst through the door armed with two bulging paper bags and a devilish grin.

 "I'm sorry what was-," Pam began before Michael snatched the phone from her hand and slid it back onto the receiver.
 "Michael that was-"

 "A blah blah blah!"
 Michael yelled.
 "I have an announcement!
 Conference room!
 1 minute!
 Go!"

 "Michael, as assistant regional-" Dwight began.

 "Assistant to the," Jim corrected, his voice dripping with fake sympathy.

 "I should know what the announcement is before anyone else," Dwight finished with a flourish of confidence, scowling at Jim who leaned back in his chair and smiled at him.